uwlib-cams/MARC2RDA/README.md

 **-Matthew Hill, [MHill-BL](https://github.com/MHill-BL), Transformation Contributor**<br>
 _Matthew Hill is a Collection Metadata Analyst at the British Library, where he specialises in data transformation, metadata standardisation, and collection analysis.
 He has developed workflows using Python and XSLT, including a transformation system for converting XML to MARC21.
 Knowledge of library encoding such as MARC21 and standards including  RDA and MODS.
 As a Wikimedia Champion, he contributes to Linked Data initiatives._
 <br><br>
-**-Sara Hruska [sarahruska](https://github.com/sarahruska), Mapping Contributor, Student Consultant**<br>
-_Sara Hruska (she/her/hers) is a third-year online student pursuing her Master of Library and Information Science degree at the University of Washington.
-She works as a Linked Data Metadata Student Specialist at the University of Washington Libraries, contributing to mapping MARC21 to RDA.
-Her academic focus includes knowledge organization, metadata management, and information architecture.
-She's interested in the relationships between people, information, and technology and designing their interactions._
-<br><br>
 **-Ebe Kartus [corialanus](https://github.com/corialanus), Mapping Contributor**<br>
 _Ebe Kartus is currently the Team Leader, Serials Cataloguing Team at the National Library of New Zealand which she joined at the beginning of 2023.
 Previously she has worked in a number of different Library environments in Australia.
 She is a past Chair of ACOC and current member of ORDAC.
 She is a past member of the RSC as the ORDAC representative and the Wider Community Engagement Officer._
 <br><br>